Edén cabinet

-The cabinet of Nils Edén (Regeringen Edén) was the cabinet of Sweden between 19 October 1917 and 10 March 1920.
-The cabinet was a coalition government consisting of ministers from the Liberal Coalition Party and the Social Democratic Party, with the Liberal Coalition Party's Nils Edén as Prime Minister.
+The Edén cabinet (regeringen Edén) was the government of Sweden from 19 October 1917 to 10 March 1920.
+It was a coalition government between the Social Democrats and the Liberal Coalition Party, led by Prime Minister Nils Edén of the Liberal Coalition Party.
+It was the first time that the Social Democrats were part of a Swedish cabinet.

 The cabinet succeeded the conservative Swartz cabinet and was succeeded by the social democratic Branting I cabinet.

 Ministers

-The Edén cabinet.
-From the left: Petrén, Nilson, Undén, Palmstierna, Hellner, Petersson, Schotte, Edén, Thorsson, Rydén, Löfgren.
-Missing from the image are Holmqvist, Branting and Olsson.

 The cabinet consisted of eleven ministers in eight departments.
 Of the ministers were nine chiefs of departments and two consultative ministers.
-Six of the ministers belonged to the Liberal Coalition Party, four to the Social Democratic Party and one was independent.
+Six of the ministers belonged to the Liberal Coalition Party, four to the Social Democrats and one was independent.